arunkrishnan-dt/dynatrace_snmp_2.0/2_Prepare_extension_file.md

 `value: oid:`: This is where you tell extension where to pick up Dimension values.
 Examples: `this:device.address` - value based on extension configuration & `1.3.6.1.2.1.1.5.0` - value from OID

-`subgroups`: It is here that we organize our OIDs into separate groups.
+`subgroups`: Required OIDs are organized into separate subgroups.

 `metrics`

-`key`: The unique values here are the same 'keys' from under root `metrics` where you provided metadata for the key.
+`key`: The unique values here are the same 'keys' from root `metrics` where you defined metadata for the key.
 So the same `key` appears twice in the extension.
 1. under root `metrics` and
 2. under `snmp` > `group` > `subgroups` > `metrics`